2022-fall-comp-880/project-prasanna-vikram/DESIGN.md

 * After completion of loop iteration finally return the accumulator dictionary variable `lang_genre`  with genres are keys and list of languages in string format as values to that genre.

-2. What is the average runtime for each genre ?
+2. What is the average runtime of each genre ?

 ### def average_runtime_by_genre(self) -> dict: